Photos: By Genevieve Russell, courtesy Mountain Cloud Zen Center

 Participants maintained an individual focus during mindful walking and lunch in silence.
 In the afternoon, relational mindfulness activities were introduced.
 Discussions in small groups and pairs allowed teachers to practice deep listening and being heard.
 They shared challenges they face in personal and professional life and techniques they use to manage and alleviate stress and anxiety.
 One principal created a reflection room for her staff with mats and balls to sit on and a mini sand Zen garden to encourage relaxation and contemplation during the busy school day.
 Others talked about waking up earlier, having an undisturbed lunch period, or starting an exercise routine to connect with moments of mindfulness.

 LANL Foundation’s K–12 program assistant Jaap Gardner is no stranger to this work.
-She has a deep passion for the eastern yogic sciences and philosophies, with 20 years of program development experience leading reflective mindfulness and meditation workshops, events, and seminars for adults and teens on self -awareness, relationship building, and social understanding, and positive decision-making.
+She has a deep passion for the eastern yogic sciences and philosophies, with 20 years of program development experience leading reflective mindfulness and meditation workshops, events and seminars for adults and teens on self -awareness, relationship building, social understanding and positive decision-making.

 Her work to promote the retreat and available funding connected teachers in LANL Foundation’s partnering schools with this opportunity.
 Her efforts led to a significant increase in enrollment.